deepmodeling/deepks-kit/examples/water_cluster/README.md

 ## System preparation

 We use randomly generated water monomers, dimers and trimers as training datasets.
 Each dataset contains 100 near equilibrium configurations.
 We also include 50 tetramers as a validation dataset.
 We use energy and force as labels.
 The reference values are given by CCSD calculation with cc-pVDZ basis.
 The system configurations and corresponding labels are grouped into different folders by the number of atoms, follow the convention described in [another example](../water_single/README.md).
+Note that the default length unit in deepks is Bohr.
+The systems we provided here are in Angstrom, so we add a `unit.raw` file containing "Angstrom" in each system folder to specify the unit different from default.
 The path to the folders can be specified in the config file as follows:
 ```yaml
 systems_train: # can also be files that containing system paths
   - ./systems/train.n[1-3]